 Understand that local search engine marketing is an apt way to not only attract prospects for your business, but also improve your brand’s presence in your state, city or country.

-In simple words, local search engine marketing is the practice of optimizing your business site in order to get found by local search users.
+Local search engine marketing, or local search service, is a method of search engine optimization that makes your business site more visible to local search users.
 Google processes billions of search queries per day, out of which a large percentage of them are location-based.

 For example, let’s say someone logs on to Google from New Haven, Connecticut and does a search for the following query: ‘thai food near me’.